 Sherry vinegar (Vinagre de Jerez) must be one of the most neglected condiments.
 It should really be a staple item in the kitchen cupboard.
 Chefs have been onto sherry vinegar for decades, but for some reason it has passed the general public by, pushed aside in the rush for “easy-drinking” balsamico style vinegars.
-Sherry vinegar is not “easy-drinking”.
-It is complex and intense, but works magic on many dishes and anyway, proper Gazpacho just doesn’t taste right without it.
+Sherry vinegar is not “easy-drinking”; it’ is complex and intense, but works magic on many dishes and anyway, proper Gazpacho just doesn’t taste right without it.

-For as long as wine has been made in Jerez, vinegar has been a by-product.
+For as long as sherry wine has been made in Jerez, vinegar has been a by-product.
 In a sherry Bodega vinegar was seen as a failure, especially if too many of the butts turned.
-However from about the 1950s things started to change and most people I speak to around here agree that Pilar Aranda, owner of the Almacenista Fermin Aranda, was the first person to recognise sherry vinegar as a product in its own right and she started “looking after” her vinegars, ageing them in a solera system, just like her wines.
+However from about the 1950s things started to change and most people I speak to around here agree that Pilar Aranda, owner of the Almacenista Fermin Aranda, was the first person to recognize sherry vinegar as a product in its own right and she started “looking after” her vinegars, ageing them in a solera system, just like her sherry wines.
 Sherry vinegar is now even protected and is one of only three vinegars in the word with Denomination of Origin.
 More recently the Fermin Aranda business, with its fantastic vinegar soleras, was bought by the bullfighter Alvaro Domecq, along with his family.
 The Consejo Regulador, who regulate production, currently use the Alvaro Domecq Reserva vinegar as their house vinegar, so it is obviously still very good!